appellj/nuntius-bot/README.md

 ```

-In this case we are looking for reminders which the user set and send them as a
+In this case, we are looking for reminders which the user set and send them as a
 private message.

 ## Entities